MontreTT/Data-analysis/data-analysis project 1/developer_anual_pay/README.md

 ### "Converted Comp Yearly" (annual salary in USD)

 ![csv after column feature](dataset_after_column_feature.png)

+## Now we need to see in general the comparison between remote

 ## Our first hypothesis suggests the initial hypothesis is False and remote workers actually get paid more .
 ### We need to filter data so we are sure we havent made any mistakes and we are not biased.